pvieito/JupyterKit/README.md

 #  JupyterKit

-Swift framework to interact with Jupyter like listing running instances of the Jupyter Notebook server, launching new instances or terminating them.
+Swift framework and tool to launch and control Jupyter Notebooks.

 ## Requirements